tonykieling/Chatty_App/README.md

 # Chatty Application
 =====================

-It is a application which allows users exchange messages.
+It is an web application which allows users exchange messages.
 A minimal and light dev environment for ReactJS.

 ### Getting started